Files

 7. Write out to a dynamic writer

-Add a MITAB Writer to the workspace, ensure that it is set to Dynamic (Advanced).
+Add an MITAB Writer to the workspace and ensure it is set to Dynamic (Advanced).
 Connect it to the Merged Output port on the FeatureMerger.
-Once added to the workspace, in the parameters set the Schema Sources to “Schema From Schema Feature”.
+Once added to the workspace, in the parameters, set the Schema Sources to “Schema From Schema Feature”.
 Connect an Inspector to the Merged Output port and run translation.

 - Format: MapInfo TAB (MITAB)